Ericusick/Chest_X-Ray-Image_Classification/README.md

 <img src="https://github.com/Ericusick/Chest-X-Ray-Image_Classification/blob/main/Pictures%20for%20non-technical/Val%20Imbalance.PNG" width="400" height="400" />

 This is good to keep in mind when we make our models.
-Without changes to the class imbalance the model could be high in accuracy but it would favor by predicting just pneumonia at every images.
+Without changes to the class imbalance, the model could be high in accuracy however the machine may be more likely to predict every images it sees as positive for pneumonia.
 We gave the normal cases more weight to help gain equality in class balance for the final modeling process.

 ## Modeling Process for CNN